fachrulghiffari/data-engineering-zoomcamp/week_2_workflow_orchestration/Homework/homework.md

 prefect cloud login -k your_IP_KEY
 ```

 **Second**, deploy the workflow.
-For workflow I used "link" with some edit in variable month, year, and color.
+For workflow I used ["link"](https://github.com/fachrulghiffari/data-engineering-zoomcamp/blob/main/week_2_workflow_orchestration/Homework/etl_web_to_gcs.py) with some edit in  month, year, and color variable.
 Run this command:

 ```